astreum/whitepaper/README.md

   - Treasury Protocol

 - Applications
+  - Perpetual Storage
+  - Self Hosting
+  - Confidential Apps
+  - User Powered Apps
+  - App Acceleration

 - References

 ## Introduction

-Astreum is a blockchain-based platform that enables permissionless access, censorship resistance, and trustless interactions by leveraging the power of blockchain technology.
-Built on the principles of decentralization, Astreum eliminates the need for central authorities, ensuring the distribution of rewards and preventing fraud.
-The platform includes a storage, compute, and networking layer to take advantage of the benefits of blockchain technology, creating a more equitable and accessible ecosystem for users.
-With its focus on decentralization, Astreum aims to empower users to take control of their data and interactions in a secure and transparent manner.
+Astreum is a next generation blockchain designed to address the challenges of storage, compute, and networking in the modern digital landscape.
+With the exponential growth of data and the increasing demand for secure, scalable, and decentralized solutions, Astreum offers a unique approach to these issues by leveraging the power of blockchain technology.
+Astreum provides a fast and secure platform for storing and processing data, while also enabling seamless integration with existing networks.
+In this white paper, we will explore the technical features and benefits of Astreum, as well as its potential applications.

 ## Why Another Blockchain